expressjs/expressjs.com/starter/basic-routing.md

 # Basic routing tutorial

-This tutorial is a basic introduction to the concept of routing in express.
+This tutorial is a basic introduction to routing with Express.  _Routing_ refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or _path_) and a specific HTTP request method (GET, POST, and so on).

+Each route has a handler function, executed when the route is matched.

+Route definition takes the following structure `app.VERB(PATH, HANDLER)`, where `app` is an instance of `express`, `VERB` is an [HTTP request method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), `PATH` is a path on the server, and `HANDLER` is the function executed when the route is matched.

 <div class="doc-box doc-notice">
-The code in the tutorial is written with the assumption that an instance of express named `app` is created and the server is running.
-If you are nor familiar with creating an app and starting it, refer to the [Hello world example](/en/starter/hello-world.html).
+This tutorial assumes that an instance of `express` named `app` is created and the server is running.
+If you are nor familiar with creating an app and starting it, refer to the [Hello world example](/starter/hello-world.html).
 </div>

-Routing is the definition of endpoints for clients to interact with an express app.
-It is accomplished with the use of an HTTP request method and a path.
-Each route has a handler function, which is executed when the route is matched.

-Route definition takes the following structure `app.VERB(PATH, HANDLER)`, where `app` is an instance of express, `VERB` is an [HTTP request method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), `PATH` is a path on the server, and `HANDLER` is the function which is executed when the route is matched.

-The following is an example routes in an app, the comments are descriptive of what they do.
+The following code illustrates some example routes in an app.

 ```js
 // respond with "Hello World!" on the homepage